-From 28 June to 1 July, a 58 person strong team of defense education leaders from 19 countries and 41 institutions convened at the Nikola Vaptsarov Naval Academy of Bulgaria for the fifth annual NATO Functional Clearing House, and concurrent meeting of the Education Development Working Group (EDWG).
+From 28 June to 1 July, a 58 person strong team of defense education and defense institution building leaders from 19 countries and 41 institutions convened at the Nikola Vaptsarov Naval Academy of Bulgaria for the fifth annual NATO Functional Clearing House, and concurrent meeting of the Education Development Working Group (EDWG).

 This annual programmatic review provides the experts and country team leaders an opportunity to discuss the status of their programs, evaluate progress, and reach out to other members of the group and their networks for support.
 At the heart of the program is the mission to support partner nations with the modernization of their defense education institutions.

 Deputy Minister of Defense of Bulgaria, Mr. Dimitar Kyumyurdzhiev, welcomed the team of experts, and highlighted the importance of their mission.
 “As part of the activities of the Partnership for Peace Consortium, the Defense Education Enhancement Program is aimed at professionalization of the officer and NCO corps and defense officials of partner countries, making their defense education institutions compatible with NATO defense education standards and values.
 The strategic goal is through military education to develop a common military culture and perception in the neighboring regions, thus contributing to the regional security and stability.
 The DEEP combines in a unique way the Alliance multilateral framework with the advantages of the direct bilateral school-to-school cooperation.
 Initiated in 2007 the DEEP now has 13 beneficent partner countries on 3 continents.”